cornelcroi/bookmark-lens/README.md

 - **sentence-transformers** - Local embedding model (all-MiniLM-L6-v2)
 - **readability-lxml** - Content extraction from web pages
 - **Pydantic** - Data validation and serialization

+> **Technical deep-dive:** See [TECHNICAL.md](TECHNICAL.md) for hybrid search architecture, performance benchmarks, and implementation details.

+---

+## FAQ

+**How is this different from browser bookmarks?**
+Browser bookmarks use folders and exact name matching.
+Bookmark Lens uses AI to understand meaning.
+Search "authentication" and find bookmarks about login, OAuth, JWT - even if they never use that word.

+**What about Raindrop.io or Pocket?**
+They're cloud-based (your data on their servers) and require subscriptions for advanced features.
+Bookmark Lens is 100% local and free.
+Your data never leaves your machine.

+**Do I need an API key?**
+No!
+Core features (save, search, tag) work completely offline with no API keys.
+Smart Mode (auto-summaries, auto-tags) is optional and uses your own LLM API key.

+**How much does Smart Mode cost?**
+With Claude Haiku: ~$0.0005 per bookmark (half a cent).
+Process 1000 bookmarks for $0.50.
+It's optional - core features are free.

+**Is my data private?**
+100% private.
+Everything runs locally.
+Core features don't use the internet at all.
+Smart Mode only sends bookmark content to your chosen LLM (not to us).

+**What if I have thousands of bookmarks?**
+Bookmark Lens handles thousands easily.
+Vector search is fast even with large collections.
+The sentence-transformer model runs locally on your CPU.

+**Why semantic search instead of keywords?**
+Keywords fail when you don't remember exact words.
+"Find that authentication tutorial" won't find "OAuth guide for beginners."
+Semantic search understands they're about the same topic.

+**Can I export my bookmarks?**
+Not yet (roadmap feature).
+Currently, data is in local DuckDB + LanceDB databases.
+You can access them directly if needed.

 ---